runarmyklebust/repoXPlorer/README.md

 # repoXPlorer

-The repoXPlorer is a tool for querying and managing Enonic XP repositories and branches.
+The repoXPlorer is a tool for querying and managing Enonic XP repositories.

-Uses boostrap4 which seems to have some issues in Firefox, so Chrome is recommended.
+_Bootstrap4 seems to have som issues in Firefox, so Chrome is recommended._

 ## Releases and Compatibility